 Daily Pledge: Rejoice Christian School

-Mrs. Dobbin's First grade class at Rejoice Christian School recites the Pledge of Allegiance.
+Mrs. Jenkins' Kindergarten class at Rejoice Christian School recites the Pledge of Allegiance.

 by